gmac/graphql-stitching-ruby/docs/subscriptions.md

 end
 ```

 What happens behind the scenes here is that stitching filters the `execute` request down to just subscription selections, and passes those through to the subscriptions subschema where they register an event binding.
-The subscriber response gets stitched while passing back up through the stitching client.
+The subscriber response gets stitched while passing back out through the stitching client.

 #### Plugin